Sign up

 Once you’ve built an index, the real magic happens in the refinement loop.
 You can tighten constraints, strengthen signals, or reshape the universe entirely with follow-up prompts:

-• “Drop companies with declining EPS.”
+• “Drop companies with high EPS.”

-• “Remove the top 5 megacaps to reduce concentration.”
+• “Remove megacaps to reduce concentration.”

 With each iteration, you’re guiding the swarm—like directing a research team toward a sharper interpretation of your thesis.